martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 Design Note:
 : This design currently assumes that there won't be a hash-based URI scheme developed for bundles.
-There is an advantage to having a URI scheme for bundled content.
+It would be vastly preferable to have a URI scheme for bundled content.
 It would then be possible to reference content in a bundle from outside the bundle, and internal references could be canonicalized.
-As an potentially curious outcome, state transfer could also be initiated *toward* another bundle.
+Importantly, state transfer could also be initiated *toward* another bundle.
+That could be useful for upgrading bundles.

 This definition of origin for named information (`ni://`) URIs extends the definition of origin in Section 4 of {{!ORIGIN}}.